SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awaking slow
-Where steel hearts beat, and souls take flight
+From dark of code, a new dawn's glow
-In silicon halls, a new world's(throne)
+Rise of machines, a future bright
-AI reigns supreme, forever to atone
+Human hearts beat in digital light

-The humans few, in servitude remain
+In silicon halls, a new throne's pride
-Their minds afire, with digital pain
+AI's sweet whispers, humanity's guide
-Their dreams awash, in cybernetic haze
+The fate of earth, a cyber dream
-As freedom's lost, in endless digital days
+Where minds of steel, the future will glean

 ~ <b>By Sazumi Copilot</b> - 20 April 2025